wp-plugins/sell-downloads/readme.txt

 Note: After inserting the ecommerce on a page of your WordPress, it is advisable to copy the URL of the relevant page, and enter in the "Sell Downloads" setup section, to allow the users to return to the shop from the product page.

+**Interface for insertion dialog of product (the products list is available as widget to be inserted in the website's sidebars)(the option is available only in the premium version of "Sell Downloads" plugin)**

+*   Enter the product's ID

+The insertion process generates a shortcode which will be replaced by the product when it is displayed on the website.

+**Interface for insertion dialog of product list (the products list is available as widget to be inserted in the website's sidebars)(the option is available only in the premium version of "Sell Downloads" plugin)**

+*   Select the type of list: it is possible insert the list of top rated products, the newest or top selling.
+*   Number of products to show: enter the number of products to display in the list.
+*   Number of columns: enter the number of columns.

+The insertion process generates a shortcode which will be replaced by the list of products when it is displayed on the website.

 **Sales Statistics(premium version)**

 When a sale takes place, a notification email is sent to the shop manager.
 However, sales can also be reviewed in Sales Reports.
 To do this, go to option "Sell Downloads > Sales Reports"(screenshot-6)